 Are you looking to monetize your social media presence?
 Or integrate influencer marketing into your strategy?
 Then one of the most important first steps is to find out how much it’s going to be.

-Social media influencers make money with sponsored posts, affiliate marketing, brand partnerships, merchandising, and direct donation (tipping, subscriptions, etc.).
+Social media influencers make money with sponsored posts, affiliate marketing, brand partnerships, official network monetization programs, merchandising, and direct donation (tipping, subscriptions, etc.).

 If you have ever daydreamed about lying on a sunny yacht, peacefully floating over the Mediterranean, and paying for it all with a single social media post, that is how it’s done.